 Trying to live your life with missing teeth is a hassle, as this dental issue can constantly get in your way during even the most routine tasks, like speaking or eating.
 Drs.
-Belton and Schrimper have helped countless patients permanently fill in unwanted gaps using strong, custom-made restorations, and they’re eager to do the same for you.
+Belton, Schrimper and Perry have helped countless patients permanently fill in unwanted gaps using strong, custom-made restorations, and they’re eager to do the same for you.
 Whether you choose to get a bridge, denture, or dental implant restoration, the result will be the same—a renewed smile and the confidence and comfort that comes with it.
 To learn more and explore your options to replace missing teeth in Rocky Mount, NC, schedule a consultation today.

 Why Choose Drs.
 Belton & Schrimper, DDS PA for Replacing Missing Teeth?

 - Dental Office That Has Served Rocky Mount for 30+ Years

 - Completely Personalized Dental Treatment Plans for Each Patient

 - Friendly Team That Always Puts Your Dental Needs First

 A dental bridge offers a simple but effective way to replace one to three consecutive missing teeth.
 A row of dental crowns is bonded together, and the ones on either end are fitted over the natural teeth on both sides of the space in the smile.
 This gives the prosthetic stability, which not only enables a patient to chew normally again, but it also prevents the teeth from shifting out of place.
 Plus, our bridges are designed to have the best possible aesthetics.